Srikar25/Srikar25/README.md

 - 👋 Hi, I’m @Srikar25
-- 👀 I’m interested in developping Python projects
+- 👀 I’m interested in developing Python projects
 - 🌱 I’m currently learning python and Data science
 - 💞️ I’m looking to collaborate for working on live projects
 - 📫 How to reach me telegram id @Srikar_Uv